 When considering how powerful an engine to go for, think about what sort of additional tasks you’ll want to perform (such as pulling a trailer).
 Also, what sort of terrain will you be working on?
 Going up steep ground takes more power.

 A popular name for ride-on mowers.
-As a brand, it’s well known for its engines, which have a reputation for reliability.
+As a brand, Honda is well known for its engines, which have a reputation for reliability.
 It has a modest range of machines that are mid-priced, ranging from small ride-on mowers for around £2,000, to garden tractors costing more than £4,000.

 Husqvarna, which owns Flymo, has a very large range of ride-on mowers with the cutting blades at the front, as well as lawn and garden tractors.
 The Swedish brand has a reputation for making easy-to-use lawnmowers.
 Models range from domestic mowers for around £2,000 to commercial ones for parks for £12,000.